machristie/blog/2014/backbone_intro.md

 #### Sync

-* Backbone.sync has default support for RESTfully retrieving and saving models, assuming a JSON API
-    * Collections define the URL "/books"
+`Backbone.sync` handles persistence.
+By default, it supports RESTfully retrieving and saving models to a server, assuming a JSON API.
+In the simplest cases, you just define the base url on your Collections.

+    :::javascript
+    app.Library = Backbone.Collection.extend({
+        model: app.Book,
+        url: '/api/books'
+    });

+When you call the following methods, the following URLs are invoked via AJAX:

 * Collection.create maps to a POST to the URL /books
+    * Collection.create is a convenience function that saves the new model to the server and adds it to the Collection.
 * Collection.fetch maps to a GET to the URL /books
 * Collection.update maps to a PUT to the URL /books/{id}
 * Collection.delete maps to a DELETE to the URL /books/{id}

-* You can override Backbone.sync to specify a custom method.
-Or you can override Backbone.ajax to just override the default Ajax behavior.
+There's a lot you can customize however.
+Models can implement `Model.parse` to have custom response parsing logic.
+You can override `Backbone.ajax` to customize the AJAX logic.
+And you can go whole hog and override `Backbone.sync` to completely customize how to load/persist data, for example, [using LocalStorage as a backing store for your app](https://github.com/jeromegn/Backbone.localStorage).

 #### Additional Resources